in2code-de/in2publish_core/Documentation/Developers/Changelog/25505-BreakingChanges-QueryAggregation.md

 ##### How did the Content Publisher work before QUAG?

-Before QUAG, the Content Publisher queried the Database for aevery single record.
+Before QUAG, the Content Publisher queried the Database for every single record.
 If it was a page, it would then query all tables that could contain records which lived on the page.
 Upon the first record found, the Content Publisher would look at the record's TCA and identify all columns that pointed to another table.
 Then, the Content Publisher would query each table from the TCA until a new record was found.
 The Content Publisher examined the record's TCA for columns that pointed to